6 Things to consider before removing Interior Walls

 Not everyone has a degree in construction-related courses or in Architecture.
 Some walls in a building support the roof and removing them is detrimental to the safety of the building.
 So if you really need to pull down that wall, be sure it is not a load-bearing wall.
 Why?
-Load bearing walls cost more to remove and to keep your home save.
+Load-bearing walls cost more to remove and to keep your home safe.

-In buildings especially homes, electrical wiring, plumbing and heating, ventilation and air condition (HVAC) pipes in walls for order.
+In buildings especially homes, electrical wiring, plumbing and heating, ventilation, and air condition (HVAC) pipes in walls for the order.
 If your interior wall has any of these, removing it may cause water to stop running for a couple of days in your home.